yetanotherbhai/target.en/help/c_activities/t_activity_settings.md

 >       >Scheduling an activity controls the delivery time frame of the activity; however, the activity must be explicitly activated before it can be delivered according to the specified schedule.

->       The [!UICONTROL  Goal &amp;amp; Settings] page includes additional settings that vary based on the type of activity you are creating.
+>       The [!UICONTROL  Goal &amp; Settings] page includes additional settings that vary based on the type of activity you are creating.
 For more information on these settings, refer to your activity type:

 >
 >    * [ A/B Test ](../c_activities/t_test_ab/t_test_create_ab/r_ab_goals_and_settings.md#reference_B25389FD6F3A4989801E740364B089CC)